Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Numerical experiments

-The 78 OD pairs, each originating from a service node to Manhattan, have simulated demand drawn from a normal distribution with a mean of 60 and a standard deviation of 20, representing a typical weekday AM period.
+The 78 OD pairs, each originating from a service node to Manhattan, have demand simulated from a normal distribution with a mean of 60 and a standard deviation of 20, representing a typical weekday AM period (see \textbf{Table.~\ref{tab:simulated_demand}} in Appendix for details).
 The simulated total demand is 4,734, with an average being 60.69 per census tract OD pair.
-Note that this level of demand falls in the range of observation, as Ronkonkoma Station, the largest one, has 5452 free parking spaces for general passengers, and fills up on a typical weekday.
-Other input elements are summarized in \textbf{Table~\ref{tab: LIRR_input}}. $\bar{d}_l$ represents the average link length.
+Note that this level of demand falls in the range of observation, as Ronkonkoma Station, the largest one, has 5,452 free parking spaces for general passengers, and fills up on a typical weekday.

-For experimental design, we first use a base case that optimizes link price in the upper level to determine the objective value.
-The following tests are conducted.
-(1) To quantify the value of a MH at Ronkonkoma, we then remove the Ronkonkoma station and corresponding MOD links and compare the resulting optimal objective value with the base case.
-(2) Afterwards, we evaluate a scenario where the microtransit provider increases their price from \$2 to \$3 per mile.
-(3) The platform considers an alternative objective of maximizing ridership (passenger-miles) under a budget subsidy of \$5000.
-In this case, we use Eq.~(\ref{eq:upper_level_subsidy}) to solve problem.
-(4) Finally, the platform also considers setting the subsidy by MH instead of by link to observe the changes in flow.
+Each MOD service node is assigned a capacity of 50, while the Mobility Hub (MH) has a capacity of 2,000.
+The maximum platform access fee (which includes the LIRR ride) is capped at \$30, and the operator subsidy is limited to a maximum of \$5 per traveler. $\alpha_1$ and $\alpha_2$ are set to be 1 and 0.5, respectively.
+Other input elements are summarized in \textbf{Table~\ref{tab: LIRR_input}}.
+The interpretation of the $\hat{p_l}$ parameter varies depending on the link type.
+For MOD platform access links, it represents the price cap.
+Conversely, for dummy network links, it represents the fixed fee paid by travelers. $\bar{d}_l$ represents the average link length.
+To reflect the trade-off between micromobility and microtransit, MOD 2 is modeled with lower operating costs but slower service speeds than MOD 1.

+For the experimental design, we first establish two baseline scenarios: one without the proposed platform ("business as usual") by solving the lower level problem without the platform subnetwork, and a second with the proposed platform by solving the problem with the stated network and input variables to determine the baseline objective value.
+We then perform a sensitivity analysis focusing on MOD operating costs within the platform network and driving costs within the dummy network to illustrate the sensitivities captured by the model.
+To further evaluate system dynamics, we then analyze three targeted scenarios: (1) eliminating micromobility links to assess operator participation effects; (2) removing the Ronkonkoma Mobility Hub designation to quantify its added value; and (3) reducing the operator subsidy cap to \$3 to examine the impact of tighter fiscal constraints on planning decisions.

 All cases are run on a device with an Intel(R) i7-13705 processor.
-We initiate the proposed algorithm with $\rho_0$ equals to 500 and terminate the algorithm either finishing 10 iterations or the optimality gap is below 0.1\%.
+We initiate the proposed algorithm with $\rho_0$ equal to 300 and terminate the algorithm either after 10 iterations or when the optimality gap is below 0.1\%.
 Each iteration has a runtime limit of 10 minutes.